al1brn/geonodes/generation/docgen/doc/function.md

 Function comment parser

-The Function parser extracts Arguments and Returns sections.
-The corresponding lines are remove from the comment to feed the two sections.
+substitution texthe Function parser extracts Arguments and Returns sections. substitution texthe corresponding lines are remove from the comment to feed the two sections.

-The lists are generated from the structure
+substitution texthe lists are generated from the structure